stronnag/mwptools/samples/muploader/README.md

 ## Overview

-`mwp-uploader` performs the upload and validate of XML (mwp, ezgui, Mission Planner for iNav) and JSON (mwp) mission files to an iNav or MultiWii flight controller.
+`mwp-uploader` performs the upload (optionally save to eeprom) and validation of XML (mwp, ezgui, Mission Planner for iNav) and JSON (mwp) mission files to an iNav or MultiWii flight controller.

 ````
 $ ./mwp-uploader --help